kreatolinux/src/README.md

 ## jumpstart
 Jumpstart is Kreato Linux's new service manager/init system.
 It is similar in style to systemd.
 You can build it by running `make jumpstart`.
 The binary will be located on the usual `out` folder.

+## klinstaller
+klinstaller is Kreato Linux's official installer.
+Unlike other utilities, it is written in sh.
+It will be available on every Kreato Linux rootfs. you can install it by running `make install_klinstaller`.

 # License
 Licensed under GPLv3.
 Check LICENSE file for details